Ginger Kids: Production

 On the DVD commentary for "Ginger Kids", Trey Parker and Matt Stone said that they had wanted to do an episode about ginger kids for a long time, though did not initially know what to do for it.
 Parker and Stone were inspired to create the episode by a billboard that they saw in England while promoting the show.
-The billboard read "Only you can prevent ginger" and had a picture of a redheaded girl.
+The billboard read "Only you can prevent ginger" and had a picture of a ginger girl.
 Parker and Stone did a lot of research to ensure that there was some truth to the whole story, rather than it being purely fictional.

 The fact that Kyle has red hair introduced some difficulties during production.
-Parker and Stone felt that they needed to distinguish Kyle from the other redheaded kids because the character does not associate with them.
+Parker and Stone felt that they needed to distinguish Kyle from the ginger kids because the character does not associate with them.
 Also, it had already been established that Kyle did indeed have red hair, thus making it more necessary to give an explanation as to why he was not like the other gingers.
-They eventually settled on the idea that there were true redheaded gingers, like the ones Cartman starts associating with, and "daywalkers", people like Kyle with red hair but no freckles or light skin.
+They eventually settled on the idea that there were "true" gingers, like the ones Cartman starts associating with, and "daywalkers", people like Kyle with red hair but no freckles or light skin.

 In the episode, a man tells Stan and Kyle "If you really don't want to have ginger kids, marry an Asian woman.
 Asians don't carry the recessive gene.
-I know a guy who's marrying a Japanese woman very soon for just that reason."
+I know a guy who's marrying a Japanese woman very soon for just that reason".
 This is an intentional reference to Parker doing the same thing in real life.
 He once had a girlfriend whose mother had red hair, and ended the relationship to avoid having redheaded children, and even admitted to harboring what he described as racial prejudice against gingers.
 He later married Emma Sugiyama, a Japanese woman.